A defense of Epiphenomenalism

 I will give an example to try to illustrate all this.

 Suppose we have a DNA chain that “reproduces as much as possible” and that follows the laws of classical physics.
-This chain does not feel.
+Suppose this chain does not feel.

 By the way, when I say that the chain “reproduces as much as possible” I am not assigning agency, but summarizing in that phrase what is happening on a physical level.
 That chain that “reproduces as much as possible” is simply matter following the laws of physics.
 The phrase “reproduces as much as possible” is a summary way of describing what is happening.